danheim/next-graphql-starter/client/README.md

 When we run `next dev` the next time, Next.js will start looking for any `.ts` or `.tsx` files in our project and builds it.
 It even automatically creates a `tsconfig.json` file for our project with the recommended settings.

-Next.js has built-in TypeScript declarations, so we'll get autocompletion for Next.js' modules straight away.
+Next.js has built-in TypeScript declarations, so we"ll get autocompletion for Next.js" modules straight away.

-A `type-check` script is also added to `package.json`, which runs TypeScript's `tsc` CLI in `noEmit` mode to run type-checking separately.
+A `type-check` script is also added to `package.json`, which runs TypeScript"s `tsc` CLI in `noEmit` mode to run type-checking separately.
 You can then include this, for example, in your `test` scripts.